 Python auto-instrumentation library for LangChain.

-These traces are fully OpenTelemetry compatible and can be sent to an OpenTelemetry collector for viewing, such as arize-phoenix.
+These traces are fully OpenTelemetry compatible and can be sent to an OpenTelemetry collector for viewing, such as Arize Phoenix or Arize AX.

 This instrumentation works with: